 It functions as proof that its owner is entitled to full immigrant benefits and that they have permission to permanently live and work within the United States.

 Who Qualifies or is Eligible for Permanent Residence in the United States?

 The most common methods for securing permanent residence in the US are through family and employment.

 For applicants applying through family connections, it typically involves a sponsorship or petition from a family member who is already a US citizen or someone who holds a Green Card.

-The family sponsor can be their husband, wife or children.
-As well, parents and siblings can sponsor the applicant, if the person looking to obtain a Green Card is under the age of 21.
+The family sponsor can be their husband, wife or child.
+Parents and siblings can sponsor the applicant as well if the person looking to obtain a Green Card is under the age of 21.

 Those applying through their employment are often already living in the US on a work visa.
 In order to be eligible and stand out against other applicants, workers should: